Cash Vs Accrual Accounting: What Are The Key Differences?

 Key Takeaways

-- Cash-based accounting records the revenues and expenses when the fund related to the transactions is actually dispensed or received.
+Cash-based accounting records the revenues and costs when the fund related to the transactions is dispensed or received.

-- The accrual method is the more preferable method by the bigger companies, particularly the ones that conduct public trade.
-This is because it helps in smoothing out the earnings over time.
+The accrual method is preferred by more prominent companies, particularly those that conduct public trade.
+This is because it helps smooth out the earnings as time passes.

-- Smaller businesses or sole proprietors are the main users of the cash basis method.
+Smaller businesses or sole proprietors are the primary users of the cash method.

 What Is Accrual Accounting?